 Copyrightable Materials: Any material that can be copyrighted under federal law.
-The term includes, but is not limited to: books; articles; study guides; proposals; brochures; pamphlets; lab manuals; lectures; music and dramatic composition; films; charts; transparencies; prints; slides; filmstrips; video and/or audio tapes and cassettes; live audio and/or video productions; programmed instructional materials/computer generated materials; and computer programs in any reproducible or usable form.
+The term includes, but is not limited to: books; articles; study guides; proposals; brochures; pamphlets; lab manuals; lectures; music and dramatic compositions; films; charts; transparencies; prints; slides; filmstrips; video and/or audio recordings live audio and/or video productions; programmed instructional materials/computer generated materials; and computer programs in any reproducible or usable form.